ctongfei/gizmos/README.md

 ## Future work

- - More specialization to boost the performance
+ - More specialization (miniboxing?) to boost the performance

  - Parallel collections

- - ...